ADP (company): Employment data

-ADP has been used as a source of private-sector employment data in addition to or in place of United States Bureau of Labor Statistics reports.
-ADP's National Employment Report launches the day before BLS reports.
+ADP has been used as a source of private-sector employment data.
+ADP's National Employment Report (NER) launches two days before the United States Bureau of Labor Statistics reports.
 In 2022, it was redesigned in collaboration with Stanford's Digital Economy Lab.

-As early as 2018, ADP employment and earnings data were used by the Federal Reserve.
+As early as 2018, the Federal Reserve used ADP employment and earnings data.
 In mid-2025, ADP stopped providing data to the Federal Reserve.
+That same year, ADP began issuing the NER Pulse, a weekly preliminary U.S. estimate of the ADP National Employment Report.